On-page SEO for eCommerce: How to optimize your online store

 - Missing alt text

-An eCommerce SEO audit really really isn't as difficult or complicated as it sounds.
+An eCommerce SEO audit really isn't as difficult or complicated as it sounds.
 There are several SEO tools that can help you out:

 It's a matter of preference.
 Personally, I use either Screaming Frog or Ahrefs because I pay for them already and don't need another tool.